MontagnaLab/INVGuild/INVGuild_code_Bioinformatic_Pipeline.md

 ---

 ## **5. Denoising and sequence re-orientation**
+To select the best dada2 parameters combination this [code](Test_dada2_parameters.md) was used.
 Since barcodes and adapters were added after PCR amplification each fastq file contained both forward and reverse reads.
 So sequences were re-orientered using the reference database as guide.

 #### 5.1.
 Denoising with DADA2
 ```bash